Kerala – God’s Own Country

 The World Health Organization recognizes this 3,000-year-old system of medicine as the safest system of alternative medicine.
 Kerala is a narrow, fertile strip of land on the southwest coast of India, immensely blessed both physically and culturally, and the only state in India which practices this system of medicine with absolute dedication

 The monsoon season that falls between June-November is considered the best period for Ayurvedic treatment massage treatment and Rasayana Chikilsa.
 Massage promotes better circulation of blood and removes the causes of fatigue.
 Rasayana Chikilsa is the Ayurvedic treatment for preventing and curing senility by purifying and strengthening all the tissues of the body.

 The Wild of Kerala

-Wildlife of Kerala is another major attraction.
-The State boast number of wildlife Sanctuary depicting the flora and fauna of the state.
+The wildlife of Kerala is another major attraction.
+The State boasts of various wildlife Sanctuaries depicting the flora and fauna of the state.
 Thirty Percent of Kerala land is covered, by forests.
-The jungles of Kerala are popular for the Elephants and Tigers besides other animals.
-Periyar Wild Life Sanctuary, Parimbikulam Wild Life Scantuary, Eravikulam National Park are the major wild life centers.
-Kumarakom, Thattekkad, Myladumpara are the main Bird watching
+The jungles of Kerala are popular for Elephants and Tigers among other animals.
+Periyar Wild Life Sanctuary, Parimbikulam Wild Life Sanctuary, Eravikulam National Park are the major wildlife centers.
+Kumarakom, Thattekkad, Myladumpara are the main Bird watching centers.

 Periyar National Park